Shipping + Documentation Terminology

 Less that container load.
 Loose freight loaded with other smaller than full container shipments.

 A liftgate truck is required for residential deliveries or deliveries to small storage facilities that do not have a fork lift.
 They cost more than a truck without this feature.
+You usually ask for a pallet jack with this type of delivery to facilitate moving the pallets to a garage.

 A shipping document issued by the shipper to carrier, giving important detail of the shipment, including total number of cartons, pallets and weight.
 There are three documents to make up the shipping documents: B/L, Commercial Invoice, and the Packing list.
 These usually come in a set of three.
 You have to send the signed Bill of Lading to the freight forwarder or customs agent for processing customs entry.